LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 **2. Get the Expiration Date**

 If the date (-d, --date) is not specified, the application will use the first available expiration date.
 It uses a function called **GetExpirationDate** which accepts an option symbol and returns the first expiration date for that option.
-If there is no expiration data for that option, it will return null.
+If there is no expiration date for that option, it will return null.

-The function calls **GetExpirationDatesCount** to get the count of option expiration dates based on the order object and then calls **GetExpirationDateAt** with the first index (0) to get and return the first options expiration date in REDI format from the expiration date list.
+The function calls **GetExpirationDatesCount** to get the count of options' expiration dates based on the order object and then calls **GetExpirationDateAt** with the first index (0) to get and return the first options expiration date in REDI format from the expiration date list.

 ```csharp